elephantscale/es-training-new/machine-learning/generic/Decision-Trees-Generic.md

 ## Classification Decision Trees

- * Instead of predicting a number, predict a classification (Spam / NotSpam)
+ * Instead of predicting a number, predict a classification (Spam / Not-Spam)

  * In Regression Trees we use RSS (minimizing RSS) to find best regions